Learn More

 The Grayken Addiction Medicine Fellowship Program is a 1 or 2 year fellowship.
 Year 1 is clinically-focused on fulfilling the requirements for board certification in addiction medicine.
 Focus areas include adolescent and young adults, homeless healthcare, medical education, community health, low barrier substance use disorder treatment and women’s health.
 Year 2 is focused on mentored research projects and typically includes a Master’s of Science in Epidemiology or Health Services Research.
 There is also a 3-year combined Infectious Disease-Addiction Medicine Fellowship and a 2-year Fellowship in OB/GYN and Addiction.
 Fellows are mentored by our multidisciplinary faculty from Internal Medicine, Family Medicine, Infectious Disease, Emergency Medicine, Pediatrics, Obstetrics & Gynecology and Addiction Psychiatry.
 The Grayken Fellowship in Addiction Medicine is accredited by the ACGME.

 We will have one position outside the match for our OB/GYN subspecialty track.
-This position is a 2 year fellowship specifically designed for Obstetrician Gynecologists who will receive expert training in complex care of birthing people with substance use disorders.
-Applications for this track due December 1st.
+This position is a 2-year fellowship specifically designed for Obstetrician Gynecologists who will receive expert training in complex care of birthing people with substance use disorders.

 Prospective Rotators click here